 Hiking Without Quality Footwear

 Even ‘easy’ hikes in and around Pigeon Forge can be physically taxing.
 It should go without saying that supportive footwear is essential, and yet, many people try to tackle local trails in flip-flops.
 Whether you hit up major trails in the national park or spend the day wandering around Dollywood, opt for a pair of sturdy, well-fitting shoes or boots that will make it easy to stay on your feet for hours at a time.

 Trying to Stick to Your Diet

 There’s no better way to feel deprived than to follow a strict diet while visiting Pigeon Forge.
-This will significantly limit your dining options in vacation town that specializes in delightfully greasy, artery-clogging dishes.
+This will significantly limit your dining options in a vacation town that specializes in delightfully greasy, artery-clogging dishes.
 The good news?
 With so much hiking and other intense recreational activities available, you can burn off most of the extra calories you consume.

 Visiting Restaurants Without Reservations During Holiday Weekends

-During tourist season, any visit without a reservation can prompt a significant wait.
+During the tourist season, any visit without a reservation can prompt a significant wait.
 This problem becomes far more bothersome during holiday festivities, however.
 If you arrive at a local hot spot without a reservation, you could be forced to wait the better part of an hour before you have the opportunity to sit down.
 Thankfully, most restaurants make it easy to reserve tables online.

 Failing to Stock Up on Snacks or Booze

 While it’s easy to eat and drink your fill at Pigeon Forge’s finest restaurants, grabbing affordable snacks or drinks to enjoy in your cabin or hotel room can be trickier.
 Between the traffic and the long waits in line, ‘quick’ visits to the grocery or liquor store could end up taking ages.
 Do yourself a favor and stock up on your way over — or stick exclusively to restaurant fare and complimentary breakfasts.